 Carrots are versatile root crops rich in antioxidants.
 Carrots don't like root disturbance, so they're best grown from seed sown directly in the garden.
 The bonus of growing Carrots from seed is the many different shapes and colours to try.

-When to Sow Carrots
+When to Sow Carrot Seeds

 Carrots can be grown year-round in most climates.
 Avoid planting in extremely hot or cold weather which can affect germination and growth.
 Use the table below to identify the best time of year to sow carrots in your climate.

-Carrots are best grown in full sun.
+Carrot plants are best grown in full sun.
 Choose a location that will receive at least 6 hours of full sun each day.

-Carrots need a loose, well drained soil enriched with organic matter.
+Carrot plants need a loose, well drained soil enriched with organic matter.
 Prepare soil by weeding it thoroughly, digging it over to at least a spade’s depth to loosen the soil, and adding aged animal manure or compost.
 Organic matter can be dug into heavy soil to lighten it so roots can grow freely.
 Keep the area free of weeds until planting.

-How to Sow Carrots
+How to Sow Carrot Seeds

 Carrot seeds do not require any treatment (eg soaking, stratification) before sowing.